dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 4. simplifies the sharing and reuse of common configuration patterns (eg. with ordinary file editing / templating tools)
 5. enables the adoption of already existing DevOps/CI practices to infrastructure, such as static validation, tests, manual approvals, automated vulnerability scans, etc.

 After this short introduction, now it's time to get on to the main topic of this article: comparing Argo CD and Flux, two popular GitOps tools.
-However, if you are completely new to GitOps, you'll certainly want to learn more before going ahead.
+If you are completely new to GitOps, you'll certainly want to learn more before going ahead.
 If this is the case, [gitops.tech](https://gitops.tech) is a good place to continue.
 You can also find plenty of videos on YouTube.

 # Introducing the two contenders